 On its website, following a complaint to the Competition and Markets Authority (CMA) in April 2015, Which said: ‘Many retailers are creating the illusion of savings that don’t exist, which in turn mislead people into buying products they may not have chosen if they knew the full facts.’

 Don’t assume that pre-packaged produce is more expensive than loose.
 Often this isn’t the case so price-check before you buy.

 Save a few margarine and ice cream containers.
 These are good for freezing leftovers, home-made soups or food you have batch-cooked and make perfectly good lunchboxes too.

-Look at your portion sizes.
+Look at your portion sizes to save money on your food bill.
 Over eating is expensive and bad for your waistline.
-If you don’t eat it, it may end up in the bin.
+On top of that, if you dish up too much but don’t eat it, in all probability perfectly good food will end up in the bin.

 Try to avoid buying junk food when you are out.
 It may seem cheap but it is dearer than a home-made picnic.

-Keep the ingredients for a few quick and easy meals in your store cupboard for the evenings you get in late and tired so that you aren’t tempted to grab a takeaway.
+You don’t always have to cook from scratch to save money on your food bill.
+Keep the ingredients for a few quick and easy meals in your store cupboard for the evenings you get in late and tired, so you aren’t tempted to grab a takeaway.
 My favourite quick and easy tea is pasta with pesto or a stir in sauce, paired with a basic tomato salad.

-With a little planning, thought and creativity you can save a lot of money on your weekly groceries and have a really healthy and varied diet!
+With a little planning, thought and creativity you can save money on your food bill and have a really healthy and varied diet!

 This post contains affiliate links, marked with *.
 If you click through to make a purchase, I will earn a small commission to support my blog.
 Many thanks!